svh2811/Traffic-Sign-Recognition/README.md

 * Load the German Traffic Sign data set
 * Explore, summarize and visualize the data set
 * Design, train and test a Neural network model architecture
-* Use the model to make predictions on new images
+* Use the model to make predictions on new images (found on internet)
 * Analyze the softmax probabilities of the new images
 * Visualization the activations of convolution layers

 --

-#### 1. Code Workflow

-Here is a link to my [project code](https://github.com/svh2811/Traffic-Sign-Recognition/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration